radius-project/design-notes/guide/api-design-guidelines.md

 <a href="#secrets" name="secrets"></a>
 ### Secrets

 <a href="#secret-store" name="secret-store">:white_check_mark:</a> **DO** use [Applications.Core/secretStores](https://docs.radapp.io/reference/resource-schema/core-schema/secretstore/) resource to store sensitive data, such as passwords, OAuth tokens, and SSH keys.
-When utilizing this resource, Radius ensures that confidential data is handled in a safe and consistent manner across the system.
+Through the use of this resource, Radius ensures that confidential data is handled in a safe and consistent manner.

 The TypeSpec definitions include [`SecretReference`](https://github.com/radius-project/radius/blob/ba9195c4bc6ab9be2a83bb1ed6b0f8f357d79812/typespec/Applications.Core/environments.tsp#L193) and [`SecretConfig`](https://github.com/radius-project/radius/blob/ba9195c4bc6ab9be2a83bb1ed6b0f8f357d79812/typespec/Applications.Core/environments.tsp#L126) model types to standardize usage.
 These are prescribed to ensure sensitive information is handled securely and uniformly across different components and resources in Radius.
 The following are their definitions along with usage examples: